Compliance tab

 Control on another collaborator's card that opens a QR scanner modal when their compliance status is unverified.
 Use this during in-person sessions to scan their QR code.

-Internal record of QR scans associated with the project.
+Project QR scan history associated with the project.
 Each entry links a scan event to a collaborator to provide an auditable trail of in-person verification activity.

-The Compliance tab indicates whether documentation is encrypted or tamper-proof and exposes only verification results and links.
+The Compliance tab indicates whether documentation is encrypted or tamper-proof and exposes only verification results, authorization state, activity summaries, and links.
 It does not show underlying identification documents directly.

 Legal disclaimer